alidcast/rogue.js/packages/rogue-app/README.md

 ## App Enhancements

-Rogue makes it easy to enhance your app with functionality.
+Rogue makes it easy to enhance your app with ssr compatible functionality.

-For some enhancements, if the community already preferred a certain solution or if support for other options just wouldn't have worked (e.g. because it required Webpack), then we made support for them automatic and included them below.

-However, for customizations such as state management and CSS-in-JS, where the community is divided on which solution to use, then we made support optional via higher-order components, or hocs.
+The only enhancement that comes built-in to Rogue is [document tag management](#document-tags).
+For common customizations such as state management and CSS-in-JS, we made support optional via higher-order components, or hocs.
 You can find more information about these hocs in our [`@roguejs/hocs`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-hocs).

-*Note: Make sure to read the respective packages documentation for usage information.*

 ## Document Tags